ICE data documentation

 Yes, we compiled what we know about the ICE data in a codebook.
 Our understanding is very incomplete.
 More generally, our data guide provides an overview of US immigration enforcement data across the government.

 Yes, but imperfectly.
 Three variables (columns) may be useful: “Area of Responsibility,” “Landmark,” and “State.”
 Each is useful, but also incomplete.
 The state variable is accurate, but sometimes missing.
 The Area of Responsibility variable, which represents the coverage area of an ICE field office, is geographically coarse; some areas encompass very large regions.
 ICE provides some information on the coverage areas.
 The Landmark refers to a place near the arrest and is sometimes the most geographically-specific, but it is inconsistently used.
+You can find more location information by joining the arrests table with the detainers and detentions tables.
+If someone is arrested after having a detainer lodged against them, the detainers dataset includes the name of the jail or prison to which the detainer request was sent.
+And if someone is booked into ICE detention after arrest, the detention center that the person was first booked into offers some clues about where the person was arrested.

 It is not possible to fully isolate arrests that take place in communities (as opposed to within jails or prisons, for example).
 However, there are two indicators that may be useful: in the arrests table when “Apprehension Method” is “Located” or “Non-Custodial Arrest” we think that these records are more likely to indicate arrests in the community.